Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 We streamed the NFL on DAZN Canada using NordVPN without issues.

-Around the world, the VPN also works with another 16 Netflix regions, Disney+, HBO Max, Prime Video, BBC iPlayer, and many other popular services.
+Around the world, the VPN also worked really well with a further 16 Netflix regions, Disney+, HBO Max, Prime Video, BBC iPlayer, and many other popular services.

 A Private VPN with Secure Encryption

-If you’re in Canada and are concerned about your online privacy and security, then NordVPN is a great option to consider for your added protection.
+If you’re in Canada and are concerned about your online privacy and security, then NordVPN is a great option for greater protection.

-NordVPN is also very secure and meets our strict security standards.
-It uses the ChaCha20 cipher to further encrypt your internet connections, and it regularly commissions and passes third-party security audits.
+NordVPN also meets our strict security expectations.
+Via its NordLynx protocol, it secures connections using ChaCha20 encryption, and it regularly passes third-party security audits.

 Whether you’re a beginner or a seasoned user, NordVPN’s apps are enjoyable to use, especially on smartphones and tablets.

-If you want to stream geo-blocked content on large-screen devices, you can also make use of it dedicated apps for Fire TV Stick, Apple TV, and Android TV.
+If you want to stream geo-blocked content on large-screen devices, you can also make use of its dedicated apps for Fire TV Stick, Apple TV, and Android TV.

-In an effort to display the server map, Threat Protection, and Dark Web monitor all on the home screen, the end result is damaging to user experience.
+In an effort to display the server map, Threat Protection (the ad and malware blocker), and Dark Web monitor all on the home screen, the end result damages user experience.

 NordVPN’s macOS software.

-Instead, you’d have to manually configure the VPN on your home router, but honestly you’re better off using ExpressVPN.
+Instead, you’d have to manually configure the VPN on your home router, but honestly you’re better off using ExpressVPN’s router (although it costs extra).

-Outstanding access to geo-block services around the world
+Outstanding access to geo-blocked content around the world

-Unblocks Netflix Canada, DAZN Canada, CBC Gem & more
+Unblocks Netflix Canada, DAZN Canada, Crave & more

 Best-designed apps for most devices, even routers